stephane-klein/ansible-role-sentry/README.md

 Installation is based on [docker-compose.yml](templates/docker-compose.yml) file.

-See [Ansible Role Sentry Example](https://github.com/harobed/ansible-role-sentry-example) to undertand how to use this role.
+See [Ansible Role Sentry Example](https://github.com/harobed/ansible-role-sentry-example) to understand how to use this role.